lextm/jekyll-theme-chirpy/_posts/2017-6-6-trouble-in-running-traditional-asp-net-apps-in-containers-on-windows-server.md

 ---
 layout: post
 title: Trouble in Running Traditional ASP.NET Apps in Containers on Windows Server 2016
+description: "This post is about how to run traditional ASP.NET apps in containers on Windows Server 2016."
 tags: Docker IIS ASP.NET Windows
 permalink: /trouble-in-running-traditional-asp-net-apps-in-containers-on-windows-server-2016-43b755611337
 excerpt_separator: <!--more-->